ninefold/rubyconf_miami_hub/source/talks/unleash-the-secrets-of-the-standard-library-with-simpledelegator,-forwardable,-and-more/notes/mps.md

 This talk was aimed at beginner/intermediate developers, but many experienced debs don’t know about these libraries either.
 (I didn't!)

-- what is the ruby “standard library” ??
+what is the ruby “standard library” ??
 	- inside the core ruby source code (which is mostly C), there is a “lib” folder, with plain ruby code.
-Jim encouraged us to look at it.
+Jim encouraged us to look at it - specially the classes related to delegation and forwarding.

 ## delegation